 A nutrition label or kitchen estimate may round more than a lab measurement.
 The right number of decimal places depends on the situation.

-The most common mistake is using the wrong kind of ounce.
-The standard ounce for everyday mass is not the same as the troy ounce used for precious metals.
+Using the wrong kind of ounce.
+The standard ounce for everyday mass is not the troy ounce used for precious metals.

-Another mistake is dividing instead of multiplying.
-When you convert ounces to grams, you multiply because each ounce contains about 28.3528.35 grams.
+Dividing instead of multiplying.
+Going from ounces to grams multiplies, because each ounce contains about 28.3528.35 grams.

-A third mistake is rounding too early.
-If you shorten the factor before multiplying, the final answer can drift more than necessary.
+Rounding too early.
+Shortening the factor before multiplying lets the final answer drift more than necessary; round at the end.

-You see this conversion in cooking, nutrition labels, shipping, lab work, and product specifications.
-It matters whenever one source gives mass in ounces and another expects grams.
+You meet this conversion in cooking, nutrition labels, shipping, lab work, and product specs, anywhere one source gives mass in ounces and another expects grams.

 Need help with a problem?